When I was 17, in 1987, I went to New Orleans by myself for a few days.

 Berklee had an Afrobeat ensemble, so I joined as a guitarist for two semesters.
 I loved being just one rhythmic instrument in a big syncopated arrangement.
 Each of us a tiny but crucial part of the groove.

 In 1990, I moved to New York City and saw Fela perform at the Apollo Theater.
-You can hear his influence in some of my music around then.

 He died in 1997.
 I’m so glad I got to see him live.